tmorin/ceb/doc/template.md

 ---
 # template()

-The function `template()` return a fresh `TemplateBuilder` providing services to define ... a template.
+The function `template()` returns a fresh `TemplateBuilder` providing services to define ... a template.

 ## Import